paypal/squbs/docs/orchestration_dsl.md

 def loadItem(itemId: String)(seller: User): OFuture[Option[Item]] = {
   val itemPromise = OPromise[Option[Item]]

+  // Generate the message id.
   val msgId = nextMessageId
   context.actorOf[ItemActor] !
 ItemRequest(msgId, itemId, seller.id)

-  expectOnce {
+  // Use the message id as part of the response pattern match.
+It needs to
+  // be back-quoted as to not be interpreted as variable extractions, where
+  // a new variable is created by extraction from the matched object. expectOnce {
     case item @ Item(`msgId`, _, _) => itemPromise success Some(item)
     case NoSuchItem(`msgId`, _)     => itemPromise success None